Kshitiz42069/AI-Support-Ticket-Analyzer/README.md

 # AI Support Ticket Analyzer

-A FastAPI backend for a support help-desk where every incoming ticket is automatically classified by Google Gemini 2.0 Flash.
+A FastAPI backend for a support help-desk where every incoming ticket is automatically classified by Google Gemini.
 The AI returns a priority level, topic tags, and a draft reply so agents never start from a blank page and admins can triage the queue without manually reading every ticket.

 ## Stack

 - **Backend:** FastAPI, Pydantic v2, Uvicorn
-- **Database:** MongoDB (PyMongo)
+- **Database:** MongoDB (PyMongo), with aggregation pipelines for admin analytics
 - **Auth:** JWT (python-jose) + bcrypt password hashing
-- **AI:** Google Gemini 2.0 Flash via `google-genai` SDK, structured JSON output mode
+- **AI:** Google Gemini 2.5 Flash Lite via `google-genai` SDK, structured JSON output mode
 - **Frontend:** React + Vite (scaffold only — backend-first project)

 ## Architecture